maximilian128/project_creation_automation/README.md

     'delete -p <name_of_project_to_delete> -r -l'

 * Make sure to spell the commands correctly.
 There is no checking.
+* If the automated deletion does not work it may be the case that you have to log in manually once in a while.

 ### Example:
 * The following command creates a new public project called "this_is_a_new_project" and installs numpy, pandas and matplotlib in the conda environment: